 A board year at MAK is a unique opportunity to challenge yourself to the fullest!
 So, do you consider yourself proactive, enthusiastic and are you eager to learn?
 Are you ready for a great experience as (full-time) board member, and do you want to boost your CV?
-Then apply for a board position at MAK Mentorship System!
+Then apply for a board position at MAK Supported by Asset!

 MAK is the mentorship system of Tilburg School of Economics and Management.
-MAK Mentorship System focusses on study support, study orientation, introduction activities, and mentoring.
-MAK consists of 30 enthusiastic volunteers lead by a full-time board.
-During a board year, you will be responsible for the organization of several great activities, cooperation with Tilburg University, study associations, and the management of approximately thirty extremely motivated students via committees.
+MAK supported by Asset focusses on study support, study orientation, introduction activities, and mentoring.
+MAK consists of 30 enthusiastic volunteers lead by dedicated board members.
+During a board year, you will be responsible for the organization of several great activities, cooperation with Tilburg University, study associations, and the management of approximately thirty extremely motivated students via committees and various activities.

 General MAK Board responsibilities